 - 1/2 teaspoon black pepper

 - Whisk the ingredients for the custard together (or use an immersion blender) and pour half of the mixture over the bread.

-- Push down to make sure the bread is covered with egg mixture.
+- Lightly press down to make sure the bread is covered with egg mixture.
 Place in refrigerator while you cook the vegetables.

 - In a large skillet over medium heat, brown the ground pork.
 Add diced onion, garlic, sage, thyme, brown sugar and red pepper flakes.
-Cook until pork is browned and starting to caramelize from the sugar.
+Cook until pork is browned and cooked through.
 Transfer pork to a bowl to cool.
-Do not rinse pan.
+Do not rinse the pan.

-- Add spinach to the pan and cook over low heat until spinach is wilted (about 4-5 minutes).
+- Next, add spinach to the pan and cook over low heat until spinach is wilted (about 4-5 minutes).
 Set aside.

-- Place cooked mushrooms on top of sausage.
+- Place cooked mushrooms and spinach on top of sausage.

-- Shingle one layer of potatoes on top of mushrooms, followed by spinach and half of the remaining egg mixture.
+- Shingle another layer of potatoes on top of mushrooms and spinach.

-- Finish by shingling the remaining potatoes on top.
-Pour the rest of the egg mixture over the top and press down to make sure the custard coats all of the layers and fills in the gaps.
+- Finish by pouring the remaining egg mixture over the top and lightly pressing down to make sure the egg custard coats all of the layers and fills in the gaps.
 (This will help to hold everything together.)